Skip to main content

 The institution offers courses at undergraduate and postgraduate levels for teacher education, especially for a Catholic ethos, including a PGCE for Irish Medium Education.

-More information on St Mary's University College and the courses offered is available on it's website:
+More information on St Mary's University College and the courses offered is available on its website:

 • St Mary's University College